practical-artificial-intelligence-841/website/content/slides/week1/week1.md

 Ethics of AI and Robotics, 2020, Stanford Encyclopedia of Philosophy, [https://plato.stanford.edu/entries/ethics-ai/​](https://plato.stanford.edu/entries/ethics-ai/​)

-## Open and Closed Source AI
+## Open and Closed Source Neural AI
-What makes an AI open or closed source?​
+What makes a neural AI system open or closed source?​
 - Model weights are publicly available​
     - Model weights auditability versus classical programs​
     - What parameters were used to train the model?​